Goddess of Spring

 Whilst we are on the subject of the triple nature of the Goddess, Imbolc was believed to be when the Cailleach, or Crone, gathers her firewood for the rest of the winter.
 If she intends to make the winter long and hard, she will bless Imbolc with a bright sunny day, so she can gather plenty of firewood to last her a long time.
 If Imbolc is a day of foul weather, it means the Cailleach is asleep and winter is almost over.

 The name Brigid means ‘bright/ exalted one’, from the Sanskrit brahti, and is thought to refer to her association with fire and the sun.
 When she was born (at sunrise), a tower of flame was said to have extended from the top of her head to the heavens, giving her family home the appearance of being on fire.
-This is how the C10th text, Cormac’s Glossary describes here:
+This is how the tenth century text, Cormac’s Glossary describes her:

 “Brighid, a poetess, daughter of the Dagda.
 She is the female sage, woman of wisdom, Brighid the Goddess whom poets venerated as very great and famous for her protecting care.
 She was therefore called ‘Goddess of the Poets’.
 Her sisters were Brighid the female physician, and Brighid the female smith; among all Irishmen, a goddess was called ‘Brighid’.
 Brighid is from breo-aigit or ‘fiery arrow’.”